Kasimir Kaskisuo

-Kasimir Kaskisuo (born 2 October 1993) is a Finnish ice hockey goaltender and YouTuber who is currently playing for the Bloomington Bison of the ECHL.
+Kasimir Kaskisuo (born 2 October 1993) is a Finnish ice hockey goaltender and YouTuber who is currently playing for the Kiekko-Pojat of Mestis.
 He has previously played for Leksands IF of the Swedish Hockey League (SHL), as well as the Toronto Maple Leafs and Nashville Predators of the National Hockey League (NHL).

 Playing career

 Collegiate

 While playing with the Minnesota Wilderness in the North American Hockey League (NAHL), Kaskisuo committed to play collegiate hockey with the University of Minnesota–Duluth of the National Collegiate Athletic Association (NCAA).
 In his freshman year, Kaskisuo recorded a .923 save percentage to earn National Collegiate Hockey Conference (NCHC) Rookie of the Week honors.
 He later went 5–0–0 with a .949 save percentage to earn the Bauer NCHC Goalie of the Week.
 By the end of the month, he was named Hockey Commissioners' Association Rookie of the Month for November.
 At the conclusion of the 2014–15 season, Kaskisuo was named to the All-Rookie Team, and a finalist for Goaltender of the Year.
 He was also elected the University of Minnesota–Duluth's Most Valuable Player for the 2014–15 season.

 Prior to his sophomore season, Kaskisuo was named to the Mike Richter Award Watch List for the 2015–16 season.
 At the conclusion of the season, Kaskisuo was chosen for the American Sports Network Player of the Week after making a career-high 49 saves in a game against St. Cloud State.
 He was also named a finalist for the Mike Richter Award as the most outstanding in NCAA Division I men's ice hockey.